jackocnr/intl-tel-input/README.md

 _Note that in the US there's no way to differentiate between fixed-line and mobile numbers, so instead it will return `FIXED_LINE_OR_MOBILE`._

 **getSelectedCountryData**
-Get the country data for the currently selected flag.
+Get the country data for the currently selected country.
 ```js
 const countryData = iti.getSelectedCountryData();
 ```